CHTC/chtc-website-source/_uw-research-computing/htc-overview.md

 ```
 {:.term}

-The output will list your total data usage under `blocks` on the `/dev/sbd1` filesystem that manages user /home data:
+The output will list your total data usage under `blocks` on the `/dev/sbd1` filesystem that manages user `/home` data:
 * `space` (MB): the amount of disk space you are currently using
 * `quota` (MB): your soft `quota`.
 This is the value we recommend you consider to be your "quota".
 * `limit` (MB): the hard `limit` or absolute maximum amount of space you can use.
-This value is almost always 10GB larger than your soft quota, and is only provided as a helpful spillover space. **Once you hit this value, you and your jobs will no longer be allowed to save data.**
+This value is almost always 10GB larger than your soft quota, and is only provided as a helpful spillover space. **Once you hit this hard limit value, you and your jobs will no longer be allowed to save data.**
-* `files`: the number of files in your /home directory. /home does not typically restrict the number of files a user can have, which is why there are no values for file `quota` and `limit`
+* `files`: the number of files in your `/home` directory. `/home` does not typically restrict the number of files a user can have, which is why there are no values for file `quota` and `limit`

 Each of the disk space values are given in megabytes (MB), which can be converted to gigabytes (GB) by dividing by 1024.

 <span name="check-staging-quota-and-usage"></span>

-### Check /staging Quota and Usage
+### Check `/staging` Quota and Usage

-To see your /staging quota and usage, use the `get_quotas <NetID>` command.
+To see your `/staging` quota and usage, use the `get_quotas <NetID>` command.
 For example,
 ```
 [NetID@submit1 ~]$ get_quotas /staging/NetID
 ```
 {:.term}

-If the output of this command is blank, it means you do not have a /staging directory.
+If the output of this command is blank, it means you do not have a `/staging` directory.
 Contact CHTC staff to request one at any time.

 <span name="alt-commands-to-check-quotas"></span>